jxom/react-loads/README.md

 );
 ```

 Alternatively, localStorage can be utilised instead of caching data in the provider itself.
+Using localStorage is not currently compatible with the `loadOnMount` prop.

 ```jsx
 import React from 'react';